grey-dev-0/oaters/README.md

 </div>

+---

+> **⚠️ IMPORTANT NOTICE**
+> **This documentation of this project is AI-assisted and under active development.**
+>
+> Please be aware:
+> - This documentation was generated with AI assistance and may contain inaccuracies or errors
+> - The OATERS project is in its **very early stages of development**
+> - Documentation is being continuously reviewed, updated, and improved
+> - Features described may not be fully implemented yet
+> - If you encounter any errors or inconsistencies, please report them via [GitHub Issues](https://github.com/grey-dev-0/oaters/issues)
+>
+> Thank you for your understanding and patience as we build and refine this project! 🚀

+---

 ## Overview

 **OATERS** is a modern, modular ERP (Enterprise Resource Planning) system designed to streamline business operations across multiple domains.
 Built on Laravel with a focus on multi-tenancy, scalability, and modularity, OATERS provides a comprehensive suite of business management tools.